The dimensions of diversity

 Physical & mental abilities

-The inclusion of people with disabilities, chronic illnesses or neurodivergent people is at the heart of this dimension.
+The inclusion of people with disabilities, chronic illnesses or neurodivergent people is the focus of this dimension.
 The aim is to remove barriers, improve accessibility and adapt the working environment so that all employees can fully develop their abilities.
-Raising awareness and providing specific support services help to promote an inclusive working environment.
+Awareness-raising and specific support services help to promote an inclusive working environment.

 Example measures: Supporting young people with severe disabilities in their training, cooperating with organizations for the disabled, setting up barrier-free workplaces.